top of page

 I asked around many people about why we are celebrating this festival this time of the year.
 The response is pretty consistent.
 It is a harvest festival!
 I was not satisfied with that answer.
 Then I did some search on the net, then I realised that the term "Sankranti" (Sanskrit: संक्रान्ति saṁkrānti) means transmigration of the Sun from one Rāshi (constellation of the zodiac in Indian astronomy) to the next.
 See the picture below.
 As Earth orbits the Sun, the Sun appears to be moving from one Zodiacal Constellation (there are 12 of them as depicted in this picture) to another (the transmigration mentioned above).
 So actually there are 12 Sankrantis in an year.

-Our forefathers had great knowledge on Astronomy and they knew that on the day of the December Solstice, Sunrays reaches the Southernmost latitudes (due to the axial tile of our beautiful planet) and from that moment, as our beloved planet continue its 4.5 billion old motion around our life giving Sun, the Sunrays start receding from the southern latitudes as the Sun appears to move from the Southern latitudes to the North.
+Our forefathers had great knowledge on Astronomy.
+They knew that on the day of the December Solstice, Sunrays reaches the Southernmost latitudes (due to the axial tile of our beautiful planet).
+From that moment, as our beloved planet continue its 4.5 billion old motion around our life giving Sun, the Sunrays start receding from the southern latitudes as the Sun appears to move from the Southern latitudes to the North.
 Uttarayn begins!
 Yes, I know what you must be wondering about!
 If Uttarayan was actually on 21 December, then why are we celebrating now?
 Astronomy gets more interesting from here.
 Read on...

 If Uttarayan was actually on 21 December, then why are we celebrating now?